mratsim/weave/rfcs/multithreading_apis.md

 This document:
 - introduces common vocabulary related to multithreading, managing tasks and execution resources.
-- defines an API for fork-join parallelism.
+- defines an API for task parallelism via the fork-join model.
 Threadpools and parallelism libraries SHOULD implement this API.
 - defines an API for inter-thread communication via channels.
-  Channels library SHOULD implement this API.
+  Channels libraries SHOULD implement this API.

 ## Table of Contents